Ants can enter any warm, dark, and moist place in the house, and the bathroom is one of the most suitable places for them to enter and live.

 Poor plumbing connections and cracked water supply pipes are other reasons to get ants inside this place and hide in the tissue roll.

-Which types of ants are attracted to toilet paper?
+Which types of ants eat toilet paper?

 Different ant species are attracted to it, such as sugar, moisture, carpenter, and little black ants.
 Sugar ants are attracted to the sweet odors, and the sugar gum is used to stick the tissue sheet with the roll.